-Defining culture can be a difficult task.
-It is a broad term and has different meanings to different people.
-For example, culture can mean natural heritage and the landscape, but it is in other prescriptive; it is poetry and the performing arts.
-Culture has tangible and intangible aspects.
-It evolves over time.
-It is both ancient and modern.
-Archaeology is often associated with culture, but today so are the digital arts.
+Culture is a broad term, it can refer to natural heritage and scenery, but it can also refer to poetry and the performing arts.
+Culture includes tangible and intangible elements that change with time.
+It is both old and contemporary, archaeology is often linked with culture, but so are digital arts nowadays.

 The Common Greeting

-Each Kingdom region has its own cultural identity.
-Each region's architecture and design are influenced by its location, climate, and topography; similarly, each region has its culinary delights and fashion trends.
-Historians help preserve each region's heritage and artifacts in museums, and many Saudi artists express their creativity through artwork that they aspire to share with the rest of the world.
+Each region in Saudi Arabia has its own cultural identity – e.g., each region has its culinary delights and fashion trends.
+Historians help preserve each region's heritage and artifacts in museums, and many Saudi artists express their creativity through artwork that they aspire to share with the world.

-Poetry is significant to Arab cultural life and has long been considered one of the highest expressions of literary art.
-In the days when the Bedouin were constantly traveling, poetry was primarily an oral tradition.
-People would gather around a storyteller who would spin tales of love, bravery, chivalry, war, and historical events.
+Poetry is significant to Arabian life and has long been considered one of the highest expressions of literary art.
+In the days when the Bedouins were constantly traveling, poetry was primarily an oral tradition.
+Furthermore, people would gather around a storyteller who would spin tales of love, bravery, chivalry, war, and historical events.
 This was both entertainment and oral preservation of history, traditions, and social values.
-The Holy Qur'an took the Arab love of language and poetry to new levels.
-It exemplifies the perfect use of the Arabic language and is the ultimate literary model.
-Poetry remains popular among Saudis today.
-They gather at cultural events, most notably the Jenadriyah Annual Culture & Heritage Festival, and avidly read the works of established poets.
+The Qur'an took the Arab love of language and poetry to new levels, it exemplifies the perfect use of the Arabic language and is the ultimate literary model.

-It is very popular among Saudis.
-The national dance is the men's sword dance known as the "ardha".
-An ancient tradition with its roots in the country's central area known as the Najd, the “ardha” is a combination of singers, dancers carrying swords and a poet or narrator.
-Men carrying swords stand in two lines or a circle, with a poet singing in their midst, and perform the traditional dance.
+Traditional folklore dance is also popular among Saudis, the national dance is the men's sword dance known as "ardha", which is an ancient tradition with its roots in the country's central area known as the Najd.
+The “ardha” is a group performing art and it involves men carrying swords and a poet (or narrator).
+The men with swords usually stand in two lines or a circle, with a poet in their midst, it also involves the traditional dance.

-Dating back 1,400 years to the first century of Islam, calligraphy is a revered art in Saudi Arabia.
 Because its primary subject matter has historically been the Holy Qur'an, calligraphy is a quintessential Islamic art form.
-Today, calligraphy is a dominant theme in metalwork, ceramics, glass textiles, painting and sculpture throughout Saudi Arabia and the Muslim world.
-Inscriptions often adorn the interior walls of mosques, as well as public and private offices and homes.
-Saudi museums collect and display rare manuscripts.
-Other entities provide training in the art form and hold competitions to encourage new generations of young artists.
+Today, calligraphy is a dominant theme in metalwork, ceramics, glass textiles, painting and sculpture throughout Saudi Arabia and the Muslim world

 World Heritage Sites: